How to Import Your WordPress Users from a CSV File

 - You need your users’ emails

-These are the 2 strong requirements, but it’s also nice if you can export all your user data (such as orders, location and company).
-When creating a WordPress user you’ll also need a username, but you can just use the email as the username, and this will save you one field.
+These are the two strong requirements, but it’s also nice if you can export all your user data (such as orders, location, and company).
+When creating a WordPress user, you’ll also need a username, but you can use the email as the username, saving you one field.

-If your software doesn’t create a CSV file, you can create a different file and use a software such as Excel to do this conversion for you.
-Just open the XLS file and select “save as”, then select CSV as the file format and you are good to go.
+If your software doesn’t create a CSV file, you can create a different file and use software such as Microsoft Excel to do this conversion.
+Open the XLS file and select “save as,” then choose CSV as the file format, and you are ready.

-Now you know how you can export and import WordPress users via CSV or even XLS files.
-In this way you can export users from a wide range of different types of softwares to WordPress.
+Now, you can export and import WordPress users and WooCommerce customers via CSV or XLS files.
+In this way, you can export users from a wide range of different types of software to WordPress.

 We hope you enjoyed it and until next time!